UM2300/project2-1/README.md

 # project2-1

 README
-->Run TakGame2D to test the first version of the game.
+->Run TakGame2D to test the second version of the game.
     project2-1\core\src\com\mygdx\game\GUI\TakGame2D.java

 A 2D version of a human vs human playable board game of Tak - Group 02